xframes-project/xframes-website/src/pages/technologies-used.md

 ### prebuild & prebuild-install: Streamlined Setup for Developers

 [prebuild](https://github.com/prebuild/prebuild) and [prebuild-install](https://github.com/prebuild/prebuild-install) simplify the setup process for XFrames by providing pre-built binaries, allowing developers to start building their applications without needing to compile the library themselves. `prebuild` ensures the binaries are available, while `prebuild-install` automatically fetches them during installation.
 This eliminates the need for complex build setups, enabling developers to quickly integrate XFrames into their projects and focus on development rather than dealing with dependencies or build configurations.

+## Programming language bindings

+### Node.js and browser support through WebAssembly

+#### TypeScript: Strong Typing and Developer Productivity

+XFrames NPM modules are written in TypeScript to provide strong typing out of the box.
+TypeScript enhances developer productivity by catching errors at compile time and providing rich IDE support.
+By using TypeScript, XFrames ensures that its JavaScript layer is more maintainable, scalable, and robust while still enjoying the flexibility and dynamics of JavaScript.

+#### React: A Declarative UI Foundation

+[React](https://react.dev/) powers the UI layer in XFrames, offering a familiar component-based approach without relying on the DOM.
+Instead, XFrames uses React with [Fabric](https://reactnative.dev/architecture/fabric-renderer), React Native’s rendering layer, to manage UI components in a DOM-free environment.
+This enables developers to maintain React's declarative style while rendering directly to GPU-accelerated contexts such as OpenGL and WebGPU.
+By breaking free of browser constraints, XFrames allows developers to build dynamic, high-performance native applications with React at its core.

+#### Fabric: Efficient React Tree Management

+[Fabric](https://reactnative.dev/architecture/fabric-renderer) is utilized in XFrames to efficiently manage the React tree by tracking changes to elements, attributes, and children.
+It emits events that XFrames forwards to the C++ layer, which updates the widget tree and handles rendering.
+This approach allows XFrames to benefit from the efficient tree management of Fabric without requiring the full React Native ecosystem or its associated overhead.

+#### RxJS & ReactivePlusPlus: Efficient Event Handling and UI Updates

+[RxJS](https://rxjs.dev/) is used in XFrames to manage user interactions, such as clicks, changes, and hover events, asynchronously from the C++ layer.
+This allows efficient handling of event streams and ensures responsiveness.